niels-slotboom/notes/Submanifolds.typ

 #import "@preview/fletcher:0.5.8" as fletcher: diagram, edge, node

 = Introduction
-To formulate general relativity as a Hamiltonian field theory within the ADM formalism, one must choose a direction of evolution---essentially a preferred timelike parameter within spacetime.
-This is achieved through the use of a hypersurface foliation.
-These notes aim to present the concepts I have learned in the process of achieving my goal of deriving the ADM decomposition of the Einstein-Hilbert action, a result often referred to as the ADM action.
-This decomposition serves as the starting point for the Hamiltonian perspective on general relativity.
+The ADM formalism recasts general relativity in the language of Hamiltonian field theory.
+By slicing spacetime into a family of spacelike hypersurfaces through the introduction of a foliation, it establishes a natural notion of evolution in a chosen timelike direction.
+This framework is not only central for numerical relativity but also provides a clear geometric picture of dynamics in general relativity.
+In these notes my goal is to derive the ADM decomposition of the Einstein-Hilbert action---the ADM action---which forms the starting point for the Hamiltonian description of gravity.

 In working towards this goal, the notes introduce a variety of essential geometric structures.
 We begin with more general theory by defining submanifolds, pushforwards, pullbacks, and projectors onto tangent and normal spaces.
 After a brief exploration of vector bundles, the concept of foliations is introduced, followed by a detailed look at the structures they carry: the induced metric, projected covariant derivatives, as well as the intrinsic and extrinsic curvature tensors.
 Additionally, we decompose the tangential part of the ambient curvature into intrinsic and extrinsic components in the form of the Gauss-Codazzi equation.
 This result is what will enable us to derive the ADM action.